Pat Cashman: Career

 After graduation, he worked in radio in Bend, Ontario, and Eugene then switched to television, where he made local commercials at KEZI.
 Cashman moved to KING-TV in Seattle in 1980, where he again worked in making local commercials, including spots for the Seattle Mariners baseball team.
 He was a regular cast member of the long-running local comedy show Almost Live! with his co-star John Keister, as well as the announcer for Bill Nye the Science Guy.
 On radio, he has hosted the Pat Cashman Show, a morning drive-time show on several Seattle stations, and his familiar bassy voice is heard in local commercials.
 Among the local commercials he voices are the commercials for Jerry's Hardware in Eugene and Springfield, Oregon—and Grover's Electric and Plumbing with multiple Northwest locations.
-He is featured in Super Smash Bros.
-Brawl for Wii as the game's announcer, Master Hand, and Crazy Hand.
+He is also featured in Super Smash Bros.
+Brawl for the Nintendo Wii as the game's announcer, Master Hand, and Crazy Hand.

 Cashman writes for several local newspapers in the Seattle region.
 He generally presents his comical view on a wide variety of subjects in a single article.
 Cashman has been in many advertisements for Taco Time.
 He appeared in Visioneers (2009) as a telethon host.